robotarium/GTernal/README.md

 # 1 - Program Teensy
 1. Install Teensyduino (https://www.pjrc.com/teensy/td_download.html)
+2. Copy and paste all library folders in 'GTernal/firmware/Teensy/libraries' to 'Arduino/libraries'
+    > [!NOTE]
+    > The absolute path for the 'Arduino/libraries' directory is OS dependent, and this can be found here: https://support.arduino.cc/hc/en-us/articles/4412950938514-Open-the-Sketchbook
+    > [!NOTE]
+    > The firmware for Teensy requires ArduinoJson 5.13 which is included in 'GTernal/firmware/Teensy/libraries'
+    > ArduinoJson 6 is currently not compatible with the firmware.
-2. Connect a Teensy to the computer using a micro-USB cable.
+3. Connect a Teensy to the computer using a micro-USB cable.
-3. Run Teensyduino and open 'defaultOperation.ino' located in 'GTernal/firmware/defaultOperation' directory.
+4. Run Teensyduino and open 'defaultOperation.ino' located in 'GTernal/firmware/defaultOperation' directory.
-4. Click the upload icon (right arrow icon).
+5. Click the upload icon (right arrow icon).

 # 2 - Make the Base Image for Raspberry Pi